 Should you upgrade to Windows 11?

-Considering all the benefits of Windows 11 compared to Windows 10, is it worth upgrading?
-It depends on your usage scenarios:
+Considering all the benefits, is it time to upgrade?
+It depends on your usage:

-- Gamers benefit from direct integration with Xbox and new gaming technologies like Auto HDR.
+- Gamers can leverage Xbox integration and advanced gaming technologies like Auto HDR.

 Unlike Windows 10, Windows 11 has higher hardware requirements: